Edit

 On-object commanding

 Use on-object commanding such as context menus, swipe commands, and keyboard shortcuts.
 Windows 11 improves the behavior of the right-click context menu, so if your app creates context menus, refer to the latest context menu integration guidance.
-WinUI text controls automatically expose cut/copy/paste commands, but other controls may need extra work to support these commands.
+WinUI text controls automatically expose cut, copy, and paste commands, but other controls might need extra work to support these commands.

 Text interaction

-Whenever there is text in an application, users expect that they can select and copy it.
+Whenever there's text in an application, users expect that they can select and copy it.
 If the text is editable, they expect that they can cut and paste, as well.
 By providing consistent shortcuts to users, you let them complete their tasks more efficiently.
-Ensure that these actions can be performed using keyboard, mouse or trackpad, touch, and pen.
+Ensure that users can perform these actions by using keyboard, mouse or trackpad, touch, and pen.

-It is uncommon for an application's UI to fit entirely inside a single page that does not need to scroll.
-Even if there are only a few UI elements, users can freely resize the app Window and cause some UI elements to be hidden.
-Ensure that your application's UI properly supports scrolling and panning (using keyboard, mouse or trackpad, touch, and pen) to let users access any UI elements that might have moved out of the visible window area.
+It's uncommon for an application's UI to fit entirely inside a single page that doesn't need to scroll.
+Even if there are only a few UI elements, users can freely resize the app window and cause some UI elements to be hidden.
+Ensure that your application's UI properly supports scrolling and panning (using keyboard, mouse or trackpad, touch, and pen) to let users access any UI elements that might move out of the visible window area.

 Visual style

 Windows 11 is built on the Windows 11 design principles: Effortless, Calm, Personal, Familiar, and Complete + Coherent.
-We believe experiences that follow these principles bring great user experiences on Windows.
+Experiences that follow these principles bring great user experiences on Windows.

 Materials: Acrylic and Mica